-With over 328,000 participants in the System in 2018, PERS is positioning itself to meet the needs of a changing public employee and retiree population.
+With over 335,000 participants in the System in 2019, PERS is positioning itself to meet the needs of a changing public employee and retiree population.
 The projected ratio of retirees to active employees will increase dramatically over the next 10 years.
-In 2018, the System provided benefits for more than 107,000 retirees and there were another 65,000, or 43 percent of active members who would be eligible to retire within 10 years.
+In 2019, the System provided benefits for more than 110,000 retirees and there were another 65,000, or 43 percent of active members who would be eligible to retire within 10 years.
 Plans are being made today to meet the needs of this changing population and enhance those areas that support the System's ability to provide responsive, accessible, and quality service at the lowest possible cost.
-It is widely accepted that the System's pension benefit payments help keep older retirees from public assistance and stimulate the local economies as retirees purchase goods and services, increasing profits and wages in the private sector, and raising revenue from taxes and fees in the public sector.
+It is widely accepted that the System's pension benefit help stimulate the local economies as retirees purchase goods and services, increasing profits and wages in the private sector, and raising revenue from taxes and fees in the public sector.